andychu/hatlog/README.md

 TODO:

-- Why is there spurious output for `map.py`?
+- Why is there spurious text on `stdout` for `map.py`?
 I got rid of one `writeln()` but I can't find the remaining "print".
+- How to get rid of the remaining Prolog warnings?
+I shut up one about discontiguous definitions, but I'm not sure if that is advisable.
+(The original `bin/hatlog` Python script swallowed the `stderr` of `swipl`!)
 - Can we get `examples/pathjoin.py` to work?
 It uses `*p` which may not be supported.
 - Can we infer more than one function at a time?
 Imports, etc.?
 - Can these programs be ported to a toy Python prolog engine?
 It would be help